humaniverse/peralta/design-notes.md

 # Design Notes
 (file to be deleted)

-## Idea
+## Idea (user interface)
-peralata shoudld be simple.
-You define a list of suspects (URL's) you would like to track for updates, and peralata detects if there have been any changes since you last checked.
+peralta should be simple.
+You define a list of `suspects` (URL's) you would like to track and then `peralta` informs you if there have been any updates.
+Don't let the data get away!

+## How peralta does his job (back end)
+Everytime you call on him, he `investigates` the suspects, and stores any `evidence` he can find.

 ## Principles
-1. Users should be exposed to three functions:
+1. Users should be exposed to two (groups of) functions:
- - one to add\delete urls from a list
+ - one to add/delete/view urls from a list
- - one to view which urls are currently on the list
  - one to detect if there have been any updated datasets from their urls list.
-   The output of this should be in a format that can be piped into over R code (e.g., a dataframe object or .csv file).
+   The output of this should be in a format that can be piped into over R code (e.g., .rds file).

-2. Record of datasets should be stored locally on disc.
-Ideally in a sqlite or plain text file.
-This file should not be easily editable to prevent corruption.
+2. Records of datasets should be stored locally on disc.
+The file should be a .rds file as it is lightweight and fast.
+The records should be stored in a dataframe object so they are easily editable.
+Each time an investigation is run (e.g., data is scraped), a new row should be appended to the dataframe object.
-Can git be used as the means to control for diffs?
+This row should contain a timestamp, the list of files, and a diff showing the difference from the previous day.
+There is no need to delete previous records each time an investigation is run.
+The dataframe will be very small in size, and short of being run millions of times, will not be a storage issue.
+If the diff shows there has been no updates, then it should print this to the user, else it should print a list of updates to the console.
+These urls can then be easily accessed via the .rds object if required (perhaps a function can be written such as `load_evidence()`, but it doesn't seem necessary?).
+How should all the different updates to each url be handled?
+It could be a separate row per website, with a URL column identifier.
+Could it instead be a nested dataframe?

 3. The list of urls should be easily editable / human friendly.
-No command line interfaces or terminal editors necessary.
+No command line interfaces or terminal editors necessary. .csv file? .rds file + dplyr?
+The list of suspects (URL's) should be kept separate from the evidence dataframe.

 ## Implementation
 1. Download the peralta R package